Last Updated on January 20, 2023

 Plus, the patented corner welds and seams make sure to keep the water out to keep the floors dry inside the tent.
-Another aspect that makes the Coleman so popular among campers is how quickly you can set it up in seconds.
+Another aspect that makes the Coleman so popular among desert campers is how quickly you can set it up in seconds.

 But for me, the real standout feature is the darkroom technology which can keep 90% of the sunlight from coming inside the tent.
-So, even if the sun is shining bright outside, you won’t feel that from inside it.
+So, even if the scorching desert sun is shining bright outside, you won’t feel that from inside it.
 Also, it reduces heat buildup.

 - Easy setup